halavehzadeh/Terraform/AWS/Meta Argument/README.md

 we can control- to some extent - the lifecycle further than the three above stages for our resources.
 Terraform gives us the following options that we can use in the lifecycle meta-argument:

 **create_before_destroy**
- — when an in-place update has to occur Terraform will create the new instance prior to destroying the old **prevent_destroy** — do not allow the destroy flow to actually destruct the resource **ignore_changes** — ignore any changes on specified fields or an entire object replace_triggered_by
+ when an in-place update has to occur Terraform will create the new instance prior to destroying the old.

-**precondition** — check some thing before performing the action on the resource **postcondition** — validate some thing after performing an action on the resource
+**prevent_destory**
+ do not allow the destroy flow to actually destruct the resource.

 # Create Before Destroy